markround/tiller/README.md

 These allow you to store your templates and values in a [ZooKeeper](http://zookeeper.apache.org) cluster.
 Full documentation for this plugin is available in [README-zookeeper.md](README-zookeeper.md)

 ### Defaults plugin
 If you add `  - defaults` to your list of data sources in `common.yaml`, you'll be able to make use of default values for your templates, which can save a lot of repeated definitions if you have a lot of common values shared between environments.

 These defaults are sourced from a `defaults:` block in your `common.yaml`, or from `/etc/tiller/defaults.yaml` if you are using the old-style configuration.
 For both styles, any individual `.yaml` files under `/etc/tiller/defaults.d/` are also loaded and parsed.
 Top-level configuration keys are `global` for values available to all templates, and a template name for values only available to that specific template.
-For example, in your common.yaml add something like:
+For example, in your `common.yaml` you could add something like:

 ```yaml
 data_sources: [ 'defaults' , 'file' , 'environment' ]